davidwalter0/k8s-jump/README.md

 This is a beta version for testing.

+---
+Options
+[x] ssh keys auto insertion to kubernetes/secrets
+[x] hostname setup with auto prefix from scripts/configure variable [x] credentials from only stored in ignored file .cfg/{hostname}

+---

 ```
 ## test repo container name k8s-jump
 ## For a docker based test . . .